 Special Requirements for CPS Shippers Optionally Using the USPS eVS Module

-When USPS eVS is choose for USPS packages, CPS creates the shipping data file at the end of the day that is uploaded to USPS using Axway, the special USPS provided gateway software.
+When USPS eVS is choose for USPS packages, CPS creates the shipping data file at the end of the day that is uploaded to USPS using special USPS provided gateway software.

-Axway is installed, updated, supported and maintained on your computer by the USPS.
-CPSLogic provides the shipping data file to the Axway software.
-Axway can be installed on your shipping computer or on a separate computer accessed over your network.
-Like any software product, the Axway software is subject to change and its requirements can change.
-To obtain current Axway system requirements, contact USPS for the latest system requirements that apply when Axway is installed.
+USPS gateway software is installed, updated, supported and maintained on your computer by the USPS.
+CPSLogic provides the shipping data file to the USPS gateway software.
+USPS gateway software can be installed on your shipping computer or on a separate computer accessed over your network.
+Like any software product, the USPS gateway software is subject to change and its requirements can change.
+USPS will provide the current system requirements for the USPS gateway software.

-The following are some additional items we have found, not listed in the normal Axway software system requirements, but which you may need to be aware of for the computer where the Axway software will be installed:
+The following are some additional items we have found, not listed in the normal USPS gateway software system requirements, but which you may need to be aware of for the computer where the USPS gateway software will be installed:

 CPS Supported Printers and Scales